abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **np.linspace**

-!!!
-Info ""
 For this reason, it is generally preferable to use the `linspace` function instead of `arange` when working with floats.
 The `linspace` function returns an array containing a specific number of points evenly distributed between two values (note that the maximum value is included, contrary to `arange`):

 ```py